Funding Opportunities for Underrepresented Students

 The Financial Support for Graduate Students page provides funding opportunities available to all students.
 Additional funding opportunities available for URM applicants and students, at UofL and outside UofL, are shown below.

 In some cases, applicants may be able to have their application fee waived.

 - Participants in UofL's Graduate Visitation Day program in the spring will have the $65 application fee waived.

 - McNair Scholars can obtain an application fee waiver by submitting a completed McNair Scholars Fee Waiver form when applying.

 - Application fee waivers are also granted to those receiving government public assistance through programs such as Aid to Families with Dependent Care (AFDC), Medicaid, Food Stamps, or Supplemental Security Insurance (SSI).
 Please contact (502) 852-6495 regarding your eligibility.

-Fellowships, Scholarships, and Supplements at UofL
+UofL Fellowships, Scholarships, and Supplements for URM Students

 Students with strong evidence of scholarly ability from historically underrepresented ethnic/racial groups, including US citizens and permanent residents who are African Americans, Hispanics, Native Americans, Alaskan Natives, and Pacific Islander may be nominated by the Department for this University award.
 Students may be required to work up to twenty hours per week in research or service work closely related to their scholarly activity.
 Students are responsible for participation in UofL diversity activities.
 If the student continues to remain in good standing after the first two years, the Department of Psychological and Brain Sciences will fund an assistantship (which could require teaching, research, or service to the university) for an additional two years.
 Applicants should indicate on their program application if they would like to be considered for this award.